-Remote access software and mobile device management (MDM) is revolutionizing IT management, workforce processes, and customer service support for a growing number of businesses.
+Remote access software and mobile device management (MDM) are revolutionizing IT management, workforce processes, and customer service support for a growing number of businesses.
 Organizations can select remote access as a standalone solution or as an integrated feature in MDM software.
 But with all the options available it can be confusing to know which is best for your business.

 What works for you depends on the size and specific needs of your organization.
 For example, many small teams and offices that don’t have a massive amount of mobile devices to manage may find that remote access tools such as remote control, file sharing, and some light member management for everyday operations is sufficient.
 In contrast, medium to large size businesses may require a full remote device management solution with robust monitoring and management capabilities, security enhancements, advanced access rights, app management, remote control, and the ability to lockdown and track devices.